Cebu, Philippines

 Is there a lot of diversity?
 Are people in Cebu accepting of differences?

 "Cebu is a diverse city with a variety of ethnicities, religions, and cultures.
 People in Cebu are generally accepting of differences and are known for their hospitality and friendliness.
 The city is home to a variety of languages, including Cebuano, English, and Tagalog, and is a melting pot of different cultures.
 Cebu is also known for its vibrant nightlife, with a variety of bars, clubs, and restaurants catering to different tastes.
-Overall, Cebu is a welcoming and diverse city that celebrates its differences," wrote a member in Cebu.
+Overall, Cebu is a welcoming and diverse city that celebrates its differences," said one expat who made the move to Cebu.

 Get Quote